 In hindsight: Yep–but not exactly like Coursera.
 Teachable.com is one example of this approach extending from formal education into ‘the real world,’ and our forthcoming TeachThought University is another more niche-approach.

 13. Fight between start-ups and corporate entities for control of learning spaces

-While it already happens on a smaller scale, at some point–perhaps 2013–a company like McGraw Hill will butt heads with a smaller start-up like learnist on a larger stage.
+While it already happens on a smaller scale, at some point–perhaps 2013–a company like McGraw Hill will butt heads with a smaller start-ups on a larger stage.
 What happens might surprise you.

 14. Venture-Capital funding of alternative school models will get closer

 For now, venture capitalists–and their supported start ups–are focusing on content, information, and social media connectivity.
 (Actually, the VCs are focused on profit, but I digress.)
 Eventually they will stumble upon how people actually learn, and “schools” and related programs.
 Once the power of capitalism collides with how people learn, change will be swift.
 This will likely not happen in 2013, but we will be closer than ever. (*awkward, raucous applause*)

 In hindsight: I am not aware of enough examples here to say if this was accurate or not, but my sense is that this one was off.

 15. Increased division between traditional and non-traditional learning models